 Belly Dances To 1970's Sex Liberation

-I’d enjoyed soapy showers then sex with hubby but didn’t feel sexy while caring for babies.
+I’d enjoyed soapy showers, then sex with hubby but didn’t feel sexy while caring for babies.
 Sex was another domestic routine, a chore for his horny rush.
 I didn't care.
 It was duty booty.
 I accepted his need, was pleased he wanted me, was happy to give it but just didn’t feel sexy.
-If aroused I had to get mine on top first but usually was too tired and laid back and let him have it, pleased he wanted it.
+If aroused I had to get mine on top first but usually, I was too tired and laid back and let him have it, pleased he wanted it.

-As the kids grew out of diapers and choo-choo train baby talk ended, however, we began to emerge from our marriage shell and rejoin peers, at least on weekends.
+As the kids grew out of diapers and choo-choo train baby talk ended, however, we began to emerge from our marriage shell and rejoin peers.
 Most were still single, partying and sexually experimenting with the new Age of Aquarius.
 They avoided career, house and kid commitments and considered us bogged down.
 We were bogged down but happy ever after-ing in our little Camelot.

 In the summer of 1974, six years after our wedding bells pealed, just before the kids entered preschool and kindergarten, we made a second trip to Disneyland for the kids, not us.
 We flew, not drove, rented a car at the airport, stayed and ate in the Disney Hotel and took the monorail to and from the park.
 The trip reflected our economic rise upward.

-With freedom from breastfeeding, diaper changing, midnight baby cry awakening via "the pill", my seminal sexual yearnings re-emerged.
+With freedom from breastfeeding, diaper changing, midnight baby cry awakening, my seminal sexual yearnings re-emerged.
 First, it was a new dress or lingerie, then a special dinner with wine, then dancing, and best, with all these ending on our marriage bed.